 - Identifying Tasks

 - Accomplishing Caregiving Jobs

+- Tips for Finding Home Care Services

 - Getting Organized

 - Managing Medications

 - Tracking Treatments and Side Effects

-Managing Care at Home
+Chapter 2 Managing Care at Home

 Becoming the primary caregiver for a loved one can be a real challenge.
 You must learn to balance work, family, and your own needs, while caring for someone else and fulfilling some of the responsibilities he or she used to have.
 Caregiving requires skills that you may not be familiar with and demands the ability to manage your loved one's care almost as if it were a complex business project.
-This chapter provides an overview of the different tasks involved in caregiving at home and offers guidance about how to prioritize your caregiving responsibilities and organize supportive family members and friends who may be able to help.
-Finally, it features an important discussion about organizing medical records, tracking treatments, and managing medications - some of the most critical jobs of a caregiver.
+This chapter provides an overview of the different tasks involved in caregiving at home and features an important discussion about organizing medical records, tracking treatments, and managing medications - some of the most critical jobs of a caregiver.
+Finally, it offers some guidance about how to prioritize your caregiving responsibilities, and offers tools to organize supportive family members and friends who may be able to help.